home edit page issue tracker

 Description

 GUD is a resource for EL manually annotated for morphology and syntax.
-It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the Institute for Language and Speech Processing (ILSP/Athena Research Centre).
+It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the Institute for Language and Speech Processing (ILSP/Athena Research Centre), with the contribution of students of Language Technology, an MSc program co-organised by the National and Kapodistrian University of Athens (NKUA) and ILSP.
+The texts include randomly selected extracts of Modern Greek fiction.
+The annotation scheme used for the morphological annotation of GUD is based on UD.v2.
+The GUD program is related with the development of dialectal treebanks.
+All dialectal treebanks, with the exception of the Griko treebank, have been developed with active annotation relying on GUD.

 The UD documentation for EL morphology (el_pos and el_feat) is based on research in the context of the GUD.

-The UD documentation for EL syntax syntactic structures is based on research in the context of the Greek Dependency Treebank (GDT).
-On the other hand, in GUD, the syntactic guidelines of GDT are taken as a baseline but they are being edited with an ongoing project whose results will be reported in due time.
+The GUD documentation for EL syntax syntactic structures is based on research in the context of the Greek Dependency Treebank (GDT).
+These guidelines have been and are being edited for the purposes of GUD.

 Acknowledgments